 Lebkuchen History

-But the most important part was PRESERVATIVE.
+But the most crucial part was PRESERVATIVE.

 From the Nuremberg Christmas Market… Lots of Spices and Bee Hives make